 Happy Day Farm – Manalapan, NJ

 The farm has more to offer, like fresh-squeezed lemonade and shaved ices.
-The lavender garden opens in early June and the sunflower fields open on July 4 weekend.
+The lavender garden opens June 8 and the sunflower fields open in July.

 Alstede Farms – Chester, NJ